TampereJS/tamperejs-org/README.md

 The master plan how to achieve the mission

-1. Set up a web tech org & regular meetups
+1. Set up a web tech organization and regular meetups
 2. Use that to spread web tech knowledge
 3. Use that to enable individuals, companies and **new startups**
 4. Get them to share what new they have learned.
 Rinse, repeat.